project-mynt/mynt/whitepaper/README.md

 ## 10. Privacy

-<p align="center"><i>
-It's a community where the threat of violence is impotent because violence is impossible, and violence is impossible because its participants cannot be linked to their true names or physical locations.
-(Wei Dai)
-</i></p>
 Privacy is key in investments and tokens because financial systems function better when assets are fungible and can trade in a frictionless manner.
 The project should seek to strengthen privacy in any way possible as future technological improvements are made.

 As capabilities like messaging, assets, and rewards are added, privacy will be preserved in the same way that UTXO based cryptocurrencies separate identity from public addresses.